7 Things You Can Teach Your Kids About the General Election Process

 With polls round the corner, we tell you how you can talk to your kids about the Singapore 2015 General Election process.
 After all, they are tomorrow's leaders!

-At the moment elections, candidates, voting, new government are the pretty much what all the adult Singaporeans can talk about.
+During this moment elections, candidates, voting, the new government are the pretty much what all the adult Singaporeans can talk about.
 Our children are taking it all in, but are they really understanding what General Elections is all about?

 While our primary schoolers are still a long way away from being able to cast their first vote, it is not too early for them to learn about elections; how they can take part in the political process; and how politics impact their lives.

-Understanding the electoral process can be complicated, even for adults.
-So we have simplified into 7 simple facts for you to have on your fingertips to answer the what, when, why, where and how questions from your inquisitive and politically-aware primary school kiddos!
+Understanding the electoral process can be complicated, even for adults, we have simplified into 7 simple facts for you to have on your fingertips to answer the what, when, why, where and how questions from your inquisitive and politically-aware primary school kiddos!

 And just for extra measure, we have also included ideas on how you can involve them in this year’s election!